vshan/dash/README.md

 # dash
-dash, or Distributed access shell is a new way to interconnect processes
+Distributed access shell (or dash) is a new way to interconnect processes.
+It allows you to run shell commands on multiple servers at once and gather see their output in local terminal.